lynxluna/tufte-jekyll/_posts/2017-04-16-category-theory-programmer-definition.md

 type: post
 published: true
 ---

-When I first heard about the word {% newthought "Category Theory" %} on my journey to functional programming, I was quick to dismiss it.
+{% marginfigure 'id-eilenberg' 'assets/posts/person/eilenberg.jpg' 'Samuel Eilenberg and Mac Lane introduces Category Theory on their paper titled "General Theory of Natural Equivalences" in 1945' %} When I first heard about the word {% newthought "Category Theory" %} on my journey to functional programming, I was quick to dismiss it.
 I write codes for living, so I thought those are the mathematical models of something that has no value on my day-to-day job.
 Any article I read about CT is laden with math symbols I did